Tire Rotation 101

 Saving money on gas/replacement tires is obviously a huge benefit to regular rotation but the most important reason of all to make sure your tires are in good shape is the most obvious – safety.
 The smoother your ride, the safer you and your family will be on the road.
 Your tires will also have a much lower chance of blowing out if they’re rotated regularly and resultantly in as good of shape as possible.
 Braking will also be easier as your tread will maintain its consistency for longer.

-If you have any questions about tire rotation or anything else relating to your vehicle’s health, be sure to give us a call at 248-668-1200.
+If you have any questions about tire rotation or anything else relating to your vehicle’s health, be sure to give us a call at 248-668-1200 or request an appointment online.
 Our ASE-certified technicians are dedicated to keeping you safely on the Walled Lake roads year-round!